morloc-project/morloc/README.md

 Count :: x:Int where ( x > 0 )
 ```

-This is can also be sued to place constraints on functions.
+This is can also be used to place constraints on functions.
 A function is
 a compound type that is composed of the types of its inputs, outputs, and
 a list of constraints.
 Here is a signature for a function that generates *n*
 random numbers between *a* and *b*.